MicrosoftDocs/power-platform/power-virtual-agents/nlu-boost-conversations.md

     1. In the field under the checkbox, add or change the URL.
 The [same requirements apply for the URL](#url-considerations) as when enabling the capability when you create a bot.

     1. Under **Bot content moderation**, select the level you want for your bot.
 A higher level of moderation means that the bot’s answers will be more relevant.
-A lower level of moderation means that the bot will generate more answers, but the answers may be irrelevant or undesirable.
+A lower level of moderation means that the bot generates more answers, but the answers may be irrelevant or undesirable.

     :::image type="content" source="media/nlu-gpt/responses-enable.png" alt-text="Screenshot of the Power Virtual Agents AI capabilities page with Boost conversations enabled and highlighted.":::